Are you interested in applying for the Oman Bursary in 2024?

 What Is It?

 In 2012, we had the pleasure of launching a bursary scheme in partnership with the Sultanate of Oman.
-It aims to foster international friendship and provide new and exciting opportunities for up to 100 young people each year.
+It aims to foster international friendship and provide new and exciting opportunities for young people each year.
 It does this by helping them to experience a sail training voyage on a Tall Ship during a Sail Training International (STI) Tall Ships Race or Regatta.

 STI has enjoyed a long, positive relationship with Oman.
 The country is regularly involved with our events and is committed to developing young people.
 Both things that we value!